Blue spruce: Description

 In the wild, Picea pungens grows to as much as 50 m in height, but more typically 30 m tall.
 When planted in parks and gardens it most often grows 30 to 60 ft tall with a spread of 10 to 20 ft.
 It has scaly gray-brown bark with a slight amount of a cinnamon-red undertone on its trunk, not as rough as an Engelmann spruce.
 On older trees the trunk bark becomes deeply furrowed and scaly.
 The trunk diameter may reach as much as 1.5 m.
 The root system is of the blue spruce is dense and compact, lacking a taproot.

 Blue spruce is a conifer with a conical crown when young, but more open and irregular in shape as it becomes older.
 The stout branches grow out horizontally in well defined whorls, but lower branches droop downwards as trees age.
 Young twigs never hang downwards and are yellow-brown in color.

 The narrow, needle-like, evergreen leaves are quite sharply pointed and may be dull green, blue, or pale white.
+The white or blue glaucous color is caused by surface waxes on the needles and is most visible on newly emerging foliage and fades towards summer.
+In the wild stands of trees tend to have similar coloration.
 Each of the needles is four sided with stomata on every side, stiff, and 1.6–3 cm long.
 The needles are attached radially to their shoots, but curve upward.
 The leaf buds are golden brown and cone shaped.
 The buds may be 6 to 12 mm in size and the tip may either be blunt or pointed.

 The pollen producing cones, more properly strobili, develop throughout the crown of blue spruce trees, but are more common in the upper half of the crown.
 Pollen cones are mainly yellow with a touch of red and average 1.5 cm long.
 The seed cones begin growing in May or June and release their mature seeds in the autumn of the same year in which they start to grow.
 When young they are purple-brown in color.
 When fully mature they are light brown, longer than they are wide, circular in cross section with thin, papery scales and can be curved or straight.
 The cones can measure between 5 and 12 cm long, but are more typically 6 to 11 cm.
 The seed cones are only found in the top tenth to quarter of the tree and are normally near the end of side branches.